top of page

 Understanding Violence Against Women in Politics

-This project was funded by a SSHRC Partnership Engage Grant (2017-2018) in partnership with Equal Voice, a non-profit organization that seeks to promote more women in Canadian politics.
-The study includes a cross-institutional team of Dr. Cheryl Collier (University of Windsor), Dr. Grace Lore (Equal Voice) and Andrea Spender (PhD in Policy Studies student).
+This project was funded by a SSHRC Partnership Engage Grant in partnership with Equal Voice, a non-profit organization that seeks to promote more women in Canadian politics.
+The study included a cross-institutional, cross-sectoral team of Dr. Cheryl Collier (University of Windsor), Dr. Grace Lore (Equal Voice) and Andrea Spender (PhD in Policy Studies student).
 As Principal Investigator, I co-authored a comprehensive scope report with the team that tracks incidents of violence against women in Canadian politics.
 It also proposes solutions to address this problem that are targeted at political leaders, political parties, social media companies, civil society organizations and members of the public.
-You can read the report here

 bottom of page